Skip to content

 Understanding the bee colony is essential to understanding honey production.
 Bees live in colonies that consist of a queen bee, worker bees, and drones.
 The queen bee is responsible for laying eggs, while the worker bees are responsible for collecting nectar and pollen to make honey.
 The drones are male bees that mate with the queen bee.

 The honey-making process begins when worker bees collect nectar from flowers.
 The nectar is then stored in the bees' honey stomachs, where enzymes break down the sugars.
 The bees then regurgitate the nectar into the honeycomb, where it is further processed and stored.
-The entire process of making honey can take anywhere from a few days to several weeks, depending on various factors.
+How long to make honey can take anywhere from a few days to several weeks, depending on various factors.

 Understanding the Bee Colony